eaobservatory/hedwig/doc/user/proposal_create.rst

 If you are unsure which to choose, please check for more information on the call for proposals page.

-Finally enter the title of your proposal.
-You will be able to edit the title again before submitting the proposal, but you will need to choose a title now to allow you to find the proposal in the system if you wish to return to it later.
+Finally enter the title of your proposal in the "new proposal" section.
+You will be able to
+edit the title again before submitting the proposal, but you will need to choose a title now to allow you to find the proposal in the system if you wish to return to it later.

 When you're ready, press the "Create new proposal" button.

+If you already have some proposals stored in the system, it may be possible to copy one of them instead of creating a new proposal.
+In this case a third section labeled "copy an existing proposal" will be shown on this page.
+Please see the `notes on copying a proposal <proposal_copy>`_ for more information about this procedure.

 .. image:: image/proposal_new.png